Advertiser Disclosure

 Contact Your State Health Department

-If you attended a mass-vaccination site run by the state or local government or you simply can’t get a hold of your original provider, try contacting the health department for your state.
+If you attended a mass-vaccination site run by the state or local government or you simply can’t get a hold of your original provider, try contacting the health department for your state or city.
 All vaccinations are reported there, so it should also have a copy of your vaccination record.

 Hot Tip: If you call the CDC directly, it will not have individual information about COVID-19 vaccines.